 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources.
+The experience of girls can be very different from boys.
 One way of identifying involvement in county lines is where the child may go missing from home or school.